cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 To meet our compliance we will be carrying out our tasks here in a certain order.
 Also we will be doing some additional hardening steps which are not specified by the policy.
 Some of such task are creating a kickstart installation with disk encryption, creating SSH  keys with high grade encryption etc.
 ## Kickastart Installation
 It will not be possible and practical to change the partition during a remediation steps on a production systems.
-If you installing a system which you need to comply with  this STIG policy we  suggest you to use the [kickstart file](hardened-linux/centos7/ks/stig-centos7-ks.cfg) which we include i
+If you installing a system which you need to comply with  this STIG policy we  suggest you to use the [kickstart file](hardened-linux/centos7/ks/stig-centos7-ks.cfg) which we include in t

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQ3Mzk1MjE4XX0=
+eyJoaXN0b3J5IjpbLTE4MDA0NzczODRdfQ==
 -->